BasicallyMachine-H2M/BasicallyMachine-H2M/README.md

 Pronouns: he/him

-Discord: _uselesshammerbro_ (add underscores at the beggining and the end of "uselesshammerbro" )
+Discord: lestercrest.001

 Projects: NunoBox, Internetium, etc.

 Be nice to mii, because I hate being insulted or traumatized.

 If you are blocked user and want to request something, you will be ignored.

+Dev guy and malware extractor/tester.
+Favorite malwares: WinXP.Horror.Destructive, x.exe, MrsMajor, etc.